clearcare/policies/source/sections/09-configuration_management_policy.md

    * Joining the Windows Domain Controller and applying the Active Directory Group Policy configuration.
    * Ensuring that the machine is up-to-date with security patches and is configured to apply patches in accordance with our policies.
    * Stopping and disabling any unnecessary OS services.
-   * Installing and configuring the OSSEC IDS agent.
+   * Installing and configuring the TMDS agent.
-   * Installing and configuring the Avast virus scanner.
    * Configuring the system clock, including ensuring that modifying system time cannot be performed by unprivileged users.
    * Configuring audit logging as described in the [Auditing Policy section](#8.-auditing-policy).
-2. Any additional Salt states applied to the Linux system must be clearly documented by the ops team member in the DT request by specifying the purpose of the new system.
+2. Any additional states applied to the Windows system must be clearly documented by the ops team member in the DT request by specifying the purpose of the new system.

 ### 9.3.3 Provisioning Management Systems

 1. Provisioning management systems such salt servers, LDAP servers, or VPN appliances follows the same procedure as provisioning a production system.
-2. Provisioning the first Salt server for a production pod requires bootstrapping Salt.
-The VP Engineering will oversee provisioning a new Salt server.
+2. Provisioning the first userdata server for a production pod requires bootstrapping userdata.
+The VP of Engineering will oversee provisioning a new userdata server.
-   * Once the Salt server has been bootstrapped, the ops team member will apply the baseline configuration to the Salt server by performing a `highstate` operation as usual.
+   * Once the userdata server has been bootstrapped, the ops team member will apply the baseline configuration to the userdata server by performing a `highstate` operation as usual.
-3. Critical infrastructure services such as logging, monitoring, LDAP servers, or Windows Domain Controllers must be configured with appropriate Salt states.
+3. Critical infrastructure services such as logging, monitoring, LDAP servers, or Windows Domain Controllers must be configured with appropriate userdata states.
-   * These Salt states have been approved by the VP Engineering and CTO to be in accordance with all Cloudticity policies, including setting appropriate:
+   * These userdata states have been approved by the VP of Engineering and CTO to be in accordance with all Cloudticity policies, including setting appropriate:
      * Audit logging requirements.
      * Password size, strength, and expiration requirements.
      * Transmission encryption requirements.